douglascdev/cookiecutter-competitive-programming/README.md

-# cookiecutter-kick-start-python
+# Cookiecutter for Python Competitive Programming
-A cookiecutter template with tests for Google Kick Start
+A cookiecutter template for competitive programming with mocked input and output to facilitate testing/TDD.